Content

 Learn more about medications that cause hair loss in our comprehensive guide for more details.

 If you think you may not be getting all the nutrients you need, talk to your healthcare provider.
-They can run lab tests to pinpoint what deficiencies you may have and which supplements could help.
+They can run lab tests to identify any deficiencies and suggest supplements that could help, accordingly.
+That said, nothing beats getting nutrients from whole foods.
+Learn more here about what to eat for hair growth.

 Hairstyles that pull tightly on the hair follicle can cause damage over time, leading to a type of hair loss called traction alopecia.
 If you’re a fan of cornrows, dreadlocks or braids, you may want to consider looser styles.